 - Learn about gentle caesareans and have a discussion with your consultant

-- Ask for immediate skin to skin to skin
+- Ask for immediate skin to skin

-- Use hypnosis and mindfulness post birth to manage pain and discomfort
+- Use hypnosis and mindfulness post-birth to manage pain and discomfort

 - Hypnosis mp3s to stimulate milk and confidence in breastfeeding